b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 * [Simul](https://www.simuldocs.com/){:target="_blank" rel="noopener"} - To share with collaborators and for version control.
 * [Zotero](https://www.zotero.org/){:target="_blank" rel="noopener"} - An open source citation and literature manager.
 Useful for generating formatted reference list.
+* [Recite](https://reciteworks.com/login){:target="_blank" rel="noopener"} - Recite checks that your in text citations match the reference list at the end of your work.
 * [Grammarly](https://www.grammarly.com/){:target="_blank" rel="noopener"} - Checking for spelling, grammar and excess words.
 * In-text comments - To have a chat to myself e.g. can't think of the right word or the paragraph could be phrased better, but not right now.
 * AutoCorrect - Replacing text with formatted text to make it easier to find when finalising the document.
 E.g. Replacing (REF) with highlighted (<mark>REF</mark>).